huy-dai/2021-picoctf/README.md

 # 2021-picoctf

-Repository for keeping SIPB write-ups for the 2021 PicoCTF event
+Repository for keeping my write-ups for the PicoGym problems.
+Solution files are located in each category's directory.